WHS-FRC-3467/Training-Library/readme.md

 ## Step 2: Setting Up the File

 1. **Open Your Project**: Open your FRC robot project in your IDE.
 If you're using VS Code, make sure you have the WPILib extension installed.
-2. **Navigate to the Subsystems Folder**: In the `src/main/java/frc/robot/subsystems` directory, locate or create a folder named `flywheel`.
+2. **Navigate to the Subsystems Folder**: In the `src/main/java/frc/robot/subsystems` directory, create a folder named `flywheel`.
 This folder will contain all files related to the Flywheel subsystem.
 3. **Create the File**: Inside the `flywheel` folder, create a new Java file named `Flywheel.java`.
 This file will contain the code for the Flywheel subsystem.

 ## Step 3: Writing the Code

-### 3.1 Importing Required Libraries

-At the top of the file, you need to import libraries that provide the tools to build your subsystem.
-Here's what each library does:
-- `edu.wpi.first.wpilibj2.command.SubsystemBase`: This is the base class for all subsystems.
-It provides the structure and functionality needed to integrate the subsystem into the robot's command-based framework.
-- `frc.lib.mechanisms.flywheel.FlywheelMechanism`: This class represents the physical flywheel hardware and provides methods to control it.
-- `frc.lib.util.LoggerHelper`: This utility helps log the current state of the subsystem, which is useful for debugging.
-- Utility classes like `AngularVelocity` and `Current` are used to represent physical quantities in the code.

-### 3.2 Defining the Flywheel Class
+### 3.1 Defining the Flywheel Class

 Define the `Flywheel` class and extend `SubsystemBase`.
 This tells the robot code that `Flywheel` is a subsystem:
 ```java